 We are developing streaming data characterization methods that can identify and tag important features in high rate data streams and exploring the possibility that streaming algorithms can use dynamic sampling strategies to apply more powerful algorithms to increasingly challenging data rates.

-- The Streaming Hypothesis Generation (Shyre) project is excited to announce that they recently documented a use case for identifying possible compounds in a substance based on its NMR spectra, and prototyped the proposed, stream reasoning system to obtain preliminary results.
+- The Streaming Hypothesis Generation (Shyre) project has documented a use case for identifying possible compounds in a substance based on its NMR spectra, and prototyped the proposed, stream reasoning system to obtain preliminary results.
 For additional information on this and other developments, contact Jesse Weaver.

-- Bobbie-Jo Webb-Robertson, Lisa Bramer, and Sean Robinson will attend The R User Conference 2014.
-The conference, taking place this summer at the University of California, Los Angeles, will provide the team with specific training on big data and streaming applications with R. Bobbie-Jo will host a short debrief presentation upon her return from the conference.
+- Bobbie-Jo Webb-Robertson, Lisa Bramer, and Sean Robinson attended The R User Conference 2014.
+The conference, which took place at the University of California, Los Angeles, will provide the team with specific training on big data and streaming applications with R. Bobbie-Jo hosted a short debrief presentation upon her return from the conference.
 For more information, please email Bobbie-Jo Webb-Robertson or visit the conference website.

 - Bobbie-Jo Webb-Robertson and Lisa Bramer attended the Women in Statistics conference.
 Bobbie-Jo presented on a panel about balancing a career and children, and Lisa won a travel award and presented her work on the Analysis in Motion Initiative.
 During the conference, they met Grace Wahba.
 Grace, at 80 years old, still actively works and speaks at conferences.
 She is a pioneer in the statistics field, and worked on machine learning when there were nearly no women in the field.
 Find more about Grace, on Wikipedia, or to find out more about the conference, contact Bobbie-Jo Webb-Robertson.